 Try these running re-education cues.
 They all generally shift load away from the knee.

-- Increase cadence.
+- Increase your running cadence.
 Increase how many steps you take in a minute.
 Aim for 5%-10% increase and assess how it feels

-- Improve posture.
+- Improve your running posture.
 Work on running up tall.
 This will prevent the foot landing excessively in front of you (overstriding) as you try to catch a forward positioned centre of mass.

 - Increase heel lift.
 Something like the piston cue will help to get an increase in heel lift at toe-off leading to a more circular movement of the foot, better knee drive and making it easier to land under your centre of mass.